-Where the contracting authority, for supply and service contracts which it estimates to have a value equal to or greater than EUR 500 000 and for works contracts which it estimates to have a value equal to or greater than the threshold provided for in point (a) of Article 4, determined in accordance with Article 5, decides against an award in the form of separate lots, the procurement documents or the individual report referred to in Article 85 shall include an indication of the main reasons for the contracting authority's decision.
+Where the contracting authority, for supply and service contracts which it estimates to have a value equal to or greater than EUR 500 000 and for works contracts which it estimates to have a value equal to or greater than the threshold provided for in point (a) of Article 4, determined in accordance with Article 5, decides to award the contract without a separation into lots, the procurement documents or the individual report referred to in Article 85 shall include an indication of the main reasons for the contracting authority's decision.

-- 2. Contracting authorities shall indicate, in the contract notice or in the invitation to confirm interest, whether tenders may be submitted for one, for several or for all of the lots. - Contracting authorities may, even where tenders may be submitted for several or all lots, limit the number of lots that may be awarded to one tenderer, provided that the maximum number of lots per tenderer is stated in the contract notice or in the invitation to confirm interest.
+2. Contracting authorities shall indicate, in the contract notice or in the invitation to confirm interest, whether tenders may be submitted for one, for several or for all of the lots.

+Contracting authorities may, even where tenders may be submitted for several or all lots, limit the number of lots that may be awarded to one tenderer, provided that the maximum number of lots per tenderer is stated in the contract notice or in the invitation to confirm interest.
+Contracting authorities shall indicate in the procurement documents the objective and non-discriminatory criteria or rules they intend to apply for determining which lots will be awarded where the application of the award criteria would result in one tenderer being awarded more lots than the maximum number.